 To meet its debt service requirements and to provide funds for the costs of operation and maintenance of the SNWS, the SNWA entered into the Operations Agreement with its Purveyor Members.
 The Operations Agreement requires that the Purveyor Members reimburse the SNWA for all operation and maintenance expenses (excluding depreciation), debt service and reserve requirements of the SNWS.
+Notwithstanding the foregoing, the SNWA has and may continue to charge Purveyor Members amounts under the Operations Agreement which take into account all or a portion of other revenues which are available to the SNWA.

 The Operations Agreement permits the SNWA Board to establish rates and charges for operating and capital budgets and for the satisfaction of its liabilities (described below).
-For fiscal year 2016-17, charges for the SNWA operations and capital budget were apportioned among the Purveyor Members as follows:
+For fiscal year 2017-18, charges for the SNWA operations and capital budget were apportioned among the Purveyor Members as follows:

-Member (1) Percent of Revenues Fiscal Year 2016-17 Revenues (in millions) (2)
+Member (1) Percent of Revenues Fiscal Year 2017-18 Revenues (in millions) (2)

-Las Vegas Valley Water District 70.9% \$277
+Las Vegas Valley Water District 68.7% \$304

-City of Henderson 16.1 63
+City of Henderson 16.9 74

-City of North Las Vegas 11.7 46
+City of North Las Vegas 13.1 58

-City of Boulder City 1.1 4
+City of Boulder City 1.0 4

-Others (3) 0.1 1
+Others (3) 0.3 2

-Total 100.0% \$391
+Total 100.0% \$442